How to buy Cimic (CIM) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 CIMIC Group Limited is an engineering & construction business based in Australia.
-Cimic shares (CIM) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Cimic has a trailing 12-month revenue of around $7.8 billion.
+Cimic shares (CIM) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Cimic has a trailing 12-month revenue of around $8 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Cimic